 Sadly, it didn’t go all Payton’s way in the end and season one ended with a bittersweet victory, failed romance and a shocking loss of wealth.
 The finale gave us a sneak peek at where the story might go, but what does The Politician season 2 have in store for our well-dressed clique of power-hungry politicos?

-When will The Politician season 2 start shooting?
+Has The Politician season 2 started shooting?

 When will The Politician season 2 be on Netflix?

-As yet, we don’t know, but it’s definitely coming.
+Season two will be released on Friday, June 19.
 Netflix ordered two seasons of the teen drama right off the bat which is almost unheard of for the streaming giant.
 Obviously, when you’ve got the pedigree Ryan Murphy has, you can get pretty much whatever you want.

 What’s going to happen in The Politician season 2?